adbario/php-dot-notation/README.md

 ## Examples

-With Dot you can chage this regular array syntax:
+With Dot you can change this regular array syntax:

 ```php
 $array['info']['home']['address'] = 'Kings Square';